MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/troubleshoot.md

 > [!NOTE]
 > You must use the HTTPS protocol when adding the following endpoints.

-## Windows Defender ATP service shows event or error logs in the Event Viewer
+## Microsoft Defender ATP service shows event or error logs in the Event Viewer

-See the topic [Review events and errors using Event Viewer](event-error-codes-windows-defender-advanced-threat-protection.md) for a list of event IDs that are reported by the Windows Defender ATP service.
+See the topic [Review events and errors using Event Viewer](event-error-codes-windows-defender-advanced-threat-protection.md) for a list of event IDs that are reported by the Microsoft Defender ATP service.
 The topic also contains troubleshooting steps for event errors.

-## Windows Defender ATP service fails to start after a reboot and shows error 577
+## Microsoft Defender ATP service fails to start after a reboot and shows error 577

-If onboarding machines successfully completes but Windows Defender ATP does not start after a reboot and shows error 577, check that Windows Defender is not disabled by a policy.
+If onboarding machines successfully completes but Microsoft Defender ATP does not start after a reboot and shows error 577, check that Windows Defender is not disabled by a policy.

 For more information, see [Ensure that Windows Defender Antivirus is not disabled by policy](troubleshoot-onboarding-windows-defender-advanced-threat-protection.md#ensure-that-windows-defender-antivirus-is-not-disabled-by-a-policy).